Jack Gelber: Career

 In New York, Gelber first worked as a mimeograph operator at the United Nations headquarters.
 He began writing his first play, The Connection, in late 1957.
 Two years later, he offered the script to Judith Malina and Julian Beck of the Living Theatre.
 Malina directed the production, Beck designed it, while Gelber was part of casting, directing rehearsals, and selling tickets.
 Opening in July 1959, the play was then controversial.
 Several theatre critics, particularly those writing for the daily newspapers, objected to the play's graphic depiction of heroin addiction and its performance style.
 The play also attracted prominent supporters, such as the drama critics Kenneth Tynan and Henry Hewes, the poet Allen Ginsberg, the writer Norman Mailer, director Harold Clurman, and Jerry Tallmer, who lauded what they perceived as its innovative style, authentic language, and realism.

 The Connection became the Living Theatre's first great success.
 It brought publicity to both Gelber and the Living Theatre as significant in American theatre.
-It won the Obie Awards of the Village Voice for Best New Play, Best Production, and Best Actor (Warren Finnerty in the role of Leach) of the 1959-1960 season.
+It won the Obie Awards of the Village Voice for Best New Play, Best Production, and Best Actor (Warren Finnerty in the role of Leach) of the 1959–1960 season.
 Gelber also received the Vernon Rice Award (now known as the Drama Desk Award).
 In 1961 the Living Theatre took its production to Europe, where it earned the Grand Prix at the Théâtre des Nations Festival in Paris.
 Ultimately the Living Theatre performed The Connection a total of 722 times in the first years of the 1960s.
 The Connection has since been translated into five languages and performed in ten countries, as well as throughout the United States.
 The film version of the play, produced by Lewis Allen and directed by Shirley Clarke in 1961, was also controversial at the time.

 Gelber never achieved the same success with his later plays, but he enjoyed a long and active career writing, directing, and teaching drama.
 His second play, The Apple, opened at the Living Theatre in 1961, but it was the last of Gelber's works produced by the company.
 Not long after that production, the company moved overseas.
 In 1963 the Guggenheim Foundation awarded Gelber a fellowship (which it renewed three years later) to support his writing, and in 1964 he published his novel On Ice.

 In 1965 he became writer-in-residence at the City College of New York.
-His third play, Square in the Eye (1965) (also known as Let's Face It) was produced by the Establishment Theatre Company at the Theatre De Lys soon eafter.
+His third play, Square in the Eye (1965) (also known as Let's Face It) was produced by the Establishment Theatre Company at the Theatre De Lys soon after.
 Gelber earned his first directing credit in the 1966 production of Arnold Wesker's The Kitchen.